HeikoKramer/webDev/dom_notes.md

 Use … <br>
 * `document.createElement` to create the element
 * `.className` to assign a class to it
-* `.id` to assign it a id
+* `.id` to assign it an id
 * `setAttribute()` to give it specific attributes
 * `appendChild()` to …
   * add a child element like a **text node** to our new element
-  * Inject our new element into the DOM, by appending it as a child to an other element
+  * inject our new element into the DOM, by appending it as a child to an other element

 In the below example we create a new **list item** step by step and **append it** to the parent **ul**. <br>